ramirza1/Rehan-Mirza/_pages/phd-guidance.md

 ## Personal Statement {#personal-statement}

 While SOPs focus on research interests and academic preparation, personal statements typically ask about your background, challenges you’ve overcome, and personal motivations.

 Note – some schools, like Stanford or Penn, may ask targeted supplemental questions you can treat similarly to the personal statement.

 The personal statement should still answer the same fundamental question as every other part of your application: “Does the applicant demonstrate research capability and potential?”

 Focus on experiences that genuinely shaped your intellectual development or research interests, and connect personal experiences meaningfully to your academic trajectory.

 **Avoid:**
-- Trauma dumping: Don't overshare personal struggles without clear connection to research goals
+- Unfocused personal stories: While it is OK to share personal struggles, these should be clearly connected to research goals
 - Unprofessional content: Avoid stories that make you seem unreliable or unsuitable for academic work
 - Controversial topics: Be cautious with political identity or religion unless they directly relate to your research interests.
 If you do address these topics, do so thoughtfully, because you never know the views of the person reading your statement